cambridgeltl/ContrastiveBLI/README.md

 - P@1 via NN retrieval for L2->L1;
 - P@1 via CSLS retrieval for L2->L1.

 We recommend to run the code on GPU and the runtime is reported in our paper.
 Our Stage C1 also supports running on pure CPU by setting ```args.cpu=True```: it will typically cost circa 3 hours for each language pair for Stage C1 with 5k seed translation pairs.
-In contrast, the time cost is about 10+ minutes with a single 12GB TITAN X, or about only 5 minutes with a single 80GB A100 GPU.
+In contrast, the time cost is about 10+ minutes with a single 12GB TITAN X, or about only 5 minutes with a single 80GB A100 GPU (Stage C1).

 ## Environment Setup: